NAlnassar/Airbnb_data_exploration/README.md

 -[Seaborn](https://seaborn.pydata.org/) is a statistical data visualization library based on Matplotlib.
 It provides a high-level interface for creating attractive and informative statistical graphics.

+# Contribution Guidelines

+This repository is not open to contributions.
+It has been created for personal use and specific purposes, and external contributions are not being accepted.
+Feel free to fork this repository for your personal use or reference.

+## Reporting Issues

+While contributions are not accepted, you can report any issues or bugs you encounter by creating an issue.
+However, please understand that these issues may not be actively addressed or resolved.

+## Can I Fork This Repository?

+Yes, you are free to fork this repository for your personal use or reference.